erdg/learning-picolisp/efficient-editing/picolisp-flow.md

       (prinl "o o")
       (prinl ">v<") ) )
 ```
-In command mode, save and quit again with `ZZ`.
+In command mode, save and quit with `ZZ`.

 `ld` the file and try it out again.
 ```lisp